tnebooks/12th-zoology/content.en/zoology/applications-of-biotechnology/_index.md

+### Human alpha lactalbumin

-**10.1.2 Human alpha lactalbumin** Alpha lactalbumin is a protein composed
+Alpha lactalbumin is a protein composed

 of 123 amino acids and 4 disulphide bridges, with a molecular weight of 14178 Da.
 In human milk, α lactalbumin is the most abundant protein comprising 25% of total protein found in human milk.
 It is synthesized by the mammary glands. α lactalbumin binds calcium and zinc ions and possesses bactericidal and anti tumour activities.